 The Board recommends that all shareholders vote FOR each of Proposal 1 and Proposal 2.
-With respect to Proposal 3, the Board recommends that (i) all holders of the Class A shares ("Class A Shareholders") vote FOR granting proxy holders the discretion to vote, in accordance with their best judgment, for any Class A Directors nominated at the Annual Meeting, and (ii) all holders of the Class E shares ("Class E Shareholders") vote FOR Ricardo Manuel Arango, Roland Holst and Lorenza Martínez as directors to represent the holders of Class E shares of the Bank's common stock.
+With respect to Proposal 3, the Board recommends that (i) all holders of the Class A shares ("Class A Shareholders") vote FOR granting proxy holders the discretion to vote, in accordance with their best judgment, and (ii) all holders of the Class E shares ("Class E Shareholders") vote FOR Mario Covo as director to represent the holders of Class E shares of the Bank's common stock.
 With respect to Proposal 4, the Board recommends that all shareholders vote FOR the approval, on an advisory basis, of the compensation of the Bank's named executive officers as disclosed in "Compensation of Executive Officers and Directors" and the related narrative disclosure included elsewhere in this Proxy Statement.
-This Proxy Statement is being mailed to shareholders entitled to vote at the Annual Meeting on or about March 24, 2022.
+With respect to Proposal 5, the Board recommends that all shareholders vote, on an advisory basis, FOR the option of "1 year" for future advisory votes on executive compensation.
+This Proxy Statement is being mailed to shareholders entitled to vote at the Annual Meeting on or about March 23, 2023.
 If the enclosed proxy card is properly executed and returned to the Bank in time to be voted at the Annual Meeting, the shares represented thereby will be voted in accordance with the instructions marked thereon.
 Shareholders shall have the option to use the Internet, telephone or mail to vote their proxy in accordance with the instructions provided in their proxy cards.
 The participation of a shareholder at the Annual Meeting will not automatically revoke that shareholder's proxy.
-Shareholders may, however, revoke a proxy at any time prior to its exercise by delivering to the Bank a duly executed proxy bearing a later date, by virtually attending the Annual Meeting and voting in person, or by providing written notice of revocation to the Secretary of the Bank at Torre V, Business Park, Avenida La Rotonda, Urbanización Costa del Este.
-P.O.
+Shareholders may, however, revoke a proxy at any time prior to its exercise by delivering to the Bank a duly executed proxy bearing a later date, by attending the Annual Meeting and voting in person, or by providing written notice of revocation to the Secretary of the Bank at Torre V, Business Park, Avenida La Rotonda, Urbanización Costa del Este, P.O.
 Box 0819-08730.
-Panama Citv.
+Panama City.
 Republic of Panama.
-Unless revoked or unless contrary instructions are given (either by voting in person or by subsequent proxy), if a proxy is duly signed, dated and returned, but has no indication of how the applicable shareholder wants to vote with respect to any of the proposals set forth in such proxy, then such proxy will be deemed to grant authorization to vote as follows: (1) FOR Proposal 1 to approve the Bank's audited consolidated financial statements for the fiscal year ended December 31, 2021; (2) FOR Proposal 2 to ratify the appointment of KPMG as the Bank's independent registered public accounting firm for the fiscal year ending December 31, 2022; (3) FOR Proposal 3 to grant proxy holders the discretion to vote, in accordance with their best judgment, to elect Ricardo Manuel Arango, Roland Holst and Lorenza Martínez as directors to represent the Class E Shareholders; (4) FOR Proposal 4 to approve, on an advisory basis, the compensation of the Bank's named executive officers as disclosed in "Compensation of Executive Officers and Directors" and the related narrative disclosure; and (5) in accordance with the best judgment of the proxy holders with respect to any other matters which may properly come before the Annual Meeting.
+Unless revoked or unless contrary instructions are given (either by voting in person or by subsequent proxy), if a proxy is duly signed, dated and returned, but has no indication of how the applicable shareholder wants to vote with respect to any of the proposals set forth in such proxy, then such proxy will be deemed to grant authorization to vote as follows: (1) FOR Proposal 1 to approve the Bank's audited consolidated financial statements for the fiscal year ended December 31, 2022; (2) FOR Proposal 2 to ratify the appointment of KPMG as the Bank's independent registered public accounting firm for the fiscal year ending December 31, 2023; (3) FOR Proposal 3 to grant proxy holders the discretion to vote, in accordance with their best judgment, to elect two directors to represent the Class A Shareholders, and to elect Mario Covo as director to represent the Class E Shareholders; (4) FOR Proposal 4 to approve, on an advisory basis, the compensation of the Bank's named executive officers as disclosed in "Compensation of Executive Officers and Directors"; (5) the Board recommends that all shareholders vote, on an advisory basis, FOR the option of "1 year" for future advisory votes on executive compensation (Proposal 5); and the related narrative disclosure; and (6) in accordance with the best judgment of the proxy holders with respect to any other matters which may properly come before the Annual Meeting.